The Designated Safeguarding Leads for the school are:

-- Designated Safeguarding Leads - Mrs Howlett (Headteacher), Mrs Heggie (Head of ARP), Mrs Priestnall (Family Liaison Officer), Miss Mill (Deputy Head)
+- Designated Safeguarding Leads - Mrs Howlett (Headteacher), Mrs Heggie (Head of ARP), Mrs Priestnall (Family Liaison Officer), Mrs Mill-Brown (Deputy Head)

 - Kerri Byrne - Safeguarding Governor